cs31415/cs31415.github.io/writings/india-2025-diary.md

 Take Taj hotel tour by Percy who worked for 42 years in Taj airports division.
 Jamsetji Tata built the hotel because there was a sign outside Watson hotel – "dogs and Indians not allowed".
 He wanted to build a hotel where all were welcome.
 It opened in 1903.
 Designed by Indian architects.
 Alternate entrance, grand staircase which is cantilevered, great dome made with same steel used in Eiffel Tower, six smaller domes, 2 wings, swimming pool, jharoka balconies with carved woodwork below, tower built by acquiring nearby hotel and road, ballrooms with gilded columns and crystal chandeliers, Sea Lounge restaurant which was originally outdoors and along the sea.
 Original room rent was 6 rupees.
 Presidential suite on 6th floor with 2 bedrooms, vast living room and pantry where heads of state stay, ballroom where instruments of transfer of power signed, inner architecture based on Maratha wadas.
 5th and 6th floor were added later within the dome, burnt and destroyed by 26/11 terror attacks.
 Tower lobby is a later addition.
 There is a 26/11 memorial at the back of the tower lobby.
 32 people died of which 20 were hotel staff including security dog Lucy.
 The terrorists entered from lobby entrance and side entrance near patisserie we visited earlier.

 Checkout at 12.
 Replicas of 1 paisa coins as mementos.
 Take Uber back and reach at 1:30.
-Struck by the trash every road is littered with.
-Mumbai the crown jewel of India.
-Indian art and culture is like a beautiful lily happily blooming in a pond full of scum.
+Mumbai for being the crown jewel of India could do a better job of trash collection, especially during the monsoon.
+Shortage of funds cannot be the excuse here.
+Indian art and culture is like a beautiful lily blooming in a pond of scum.

 Prakash comes at 7.
 Aunty has made podlangai and carrot curry, aloo mattar.
 Order paratha and pineapple sheera from zomato app.